aadilmallick/my-notes-docusaurus/docs/js-cookbook/13-data-validation.md

 But after validation, you will get back the object with typescript type inference both at runtime and compile time, offering great dx.

-- `z.infer<typeof someSchema>`: a custom generic typing that zod provides to extract the base type that a schema describes.
+- `z.infer<typeof someSchema>`: a custom generic typing that zod provides to extract the base type that a schema describes, reducing code duplication.
 - `schema.parse(value)`: parses the value and returns it if it passes, throws an error if it does not fit the schema.
 - `schema.safeParse(value)`: returns a `success` property you can access that tells you whether or not the obejct you passed in fit the schema.